KrauseFx/krausefx.com/data.md

           <li>Frankfurt - Vienna was the flight connecting me with most US airports</li>

-          <li>Germany is high up on the list due to layovers, even though I didn't spend time there</li>
+          <li>Germany is high up on the list due to layovers, even though I didn't spend actually much time there</li>

       </ul>